Akhand-Pratap-Tiwari/genAI-based-web-scraper-and-purifier-flask-app/README.md

   }
   ```
   Notice that `embedding` field is List of floats
+- Get the api details for Cosmocloud and Gemini API.
+- Put the api details into the appropriate files as described in previous section (make sure to not make them public).
 - Install all requirements mentioned in `requirements.txt`
 - Run `main.py`.
 - Now, send a POST request to `http://your_flask_app_address:your_port/start_coordinator`
 - Server will start working and you can see the stats on the server cmd.
 - Purified articles will be generated and written locally on a json while the same are also written to MongoDB.

+## How to run on Google IDX:
+- Open IDX and Fork this repo.
+- Rebuild the environment if necessary.
+- Now, follow the same steps as mentioned in previous section.